Colorado State Assessments

 SAT and PSAT

-The College Board’s revised SAT and PSAT serve as the college entrance and 10th-grade exams for Colorado students.
-Students in grade 10 take the PSAT instead of the PARCC exams in English language arts and math, which are part of the Colorado Measures of Academic Success assessment system, thanks to a new state law passed in 2015.
-According to the legislation, the grade 10 exam must be aligned to the Colorado Academic Standards and to the state’s college entrance exam given to all students in 11th grade.
-Students in grade 11 will no longer take the PARCC exams.
+The College Board’s revised SAT and PSAT serve as the college entrance and 9th and 10th-grade exams for Colorado students.
+Students in grade 9 and 10 take the PSAT instead of the PARCC/CMAS exams in English language arts and math, which are part of the Colorado Measures of Academic Success assessment system, thanks to a new state law passed in 2015.
+According to the legislation, the grade 9 and 10 exam must be aligned to the Colorado Academic Standards and to the state’s college entrance exam given to all students in 11th grade.
+Students in grade 11 take the SAT and will no longer take the PARCC/CMAS exams.